This is a guest post by blockchain engineer, Protocol Labs researcher, and frequent Metis Medium contributor Alfonso de la Rocha.

 But today I am not here to talk about EVM support in other blockchain platforms, but rather EVM support in Layer 2 solutions.
 As many of my loyal readers may already know, L2 solutions are trying to improve the scalability and costs of Ethereum.
 There are different flavors of L2 solutions, but ones that are gaining a lot of traction these days are Optimistic Rollup projects.

 Traditionally, L2 solutions have been built with EVM compatibility.
 What does this mean?
-It means that the L1 contracts for the L2 solution responsible for committing the bundle of rolled-up transactions, verifying their integrity, and processing fraud proofs do not implement the EVM itself.
+It means that the L1 contracts for the L2 solution responsible for committing the bundle of rolled up transactions, verifying their integrity, and processing fraud proofs does not implement the EVM itself.
 Instead, it implements a compatible subset small enough to be able to identify inconsistent state changes inside of the transactions within the Rollup, when fraud proofs are submitted (i.e. able to execute the state change of a transaction as if it was the actual EVM).
-This subset is also integrated into the L2 chain to perform the state changes in L2 before the rollup.
+This subset is also integrated in the L2 chain to perform the state changes in L2 before the rollup.

 EVM compatibility has a lot of advantages and made a lot of sense in early implementations of L2 solutions.
 It allowed projects to move fast and build a production-ready Rollup infrastructure without having to solve the “long-infamous problem” of implementing the EVM in a smart contract (or EVM-in-EVM problem).
 EVM compatibility reduces the amount of gas required for the fraud-proof verifier contract and its execution (not having to implement the full EVM means less code), and is good enough for the EVM code used by almost every application.